developer-portal/content/tech/languages/python/pipenv.md

 ### Deactivating the virtual environment

-To deactivate the virtual environment the command is `deactivate` or you can just `exit` both of them work just fine.
+The command to deactivate the virtual environment is `deactivate`.
+Or you can just `exit`; both of these work just fine.

 ```
 (pipenv-dir) $ deactivate